20 Jan 2017

 On my first visit to the Delhi scrapyard I felt rather shy.
 I had no idea, how the people would receive me - me being a European tourist, a woman, a photographer.
 When I got out of the car my first impulse was jumping right back into the car as soon as I had set eyes on the many dirty workmen populating the streets and looking – what I thought quite hostile.
 What a misinterpretation!!
 I started halfheartedly with some portraits and showed them to my “models” who immediately began to giggle.

 But as soon as I pointed my camera at them again their faces would turn to stone and their bodies would assume a stiff posture again as well.
 It took a while for us to get familiar with each other but eventually they joined in enthusiastically and enjoyed the photo session just as much as I did.
-I was overwhelmed by the friendliness, the gentleness and the enthusiasm of these dirty guys, who so eagerly and generously bestowed their smile and their time upon me
+I was overwhelmed by the friendliness, the gentleness and the enthusiasm of these dirty guys, who so eagerly and generously bestowed their smile and their time upon me.

 Half a year later I returned to the scrapyard with more than 60 printed portraits and was so happy to meet almost all of them again – what a delight to watch their surprise and joy when they looked at their probably first ever printed photo of themselves and their friends.